-The expenditure of SOFAR included: 104.9 million manat for the improvement of welfare of refugees and internally displaced persons, 131 million manat for Samur-Absheron irrigation system reconstruction project, 199.6 million manat for constructing water pipeline from the Oguz-Gabala region to Baku.
+SOFAR included: 104.9 million manat for the improvement of welfare of refugees and internally displaced persons, 131 million manat for Samur-Absheron irrigation system reconstruction project, 199.6 million manat for constructing water pipeline from the Oguz-Gabala region to Baku.
 Transfers to the Public budget amounted to 5.915 billion manat.
 About 9.6 million manat has been spent on the training of Azerbaijani students abroad as part of the state program for 2007-2015.
 Also, 12.4 million manat was spent on financing construction of Baku-Tbilisi-Kars new railway.

 Administrative costs of the Fund amounted to 14 million manat.
 Fund expenses on the difference of the exchange rate amounted to 502.7 million manat.